DungCal/SQL_Ecommerce_Exploring/README.md

 - Traffic source data: information about where website visitors originate.
 This includes data about organic traffic, paid search traffic, display traffic, etc.
 - Content data: information about the behavior of users on the site.
 This includes the URLs of pages that visitors look at, how they interact with content, etc.
 - Transactional data: information about the transactions that occur on the Google Merchandise Store website.

+Based on the dataset, we perform queries to analyze business activities in 2017, include calculating total bounces, hits and pageviews, analyzing the behaviours of customers, and other analysis of porducts.
+This project aims to get information of business situation, improve marketing efficiency and analysing products.